jpclark6/little-shop/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+If you'd like to use this site, all you need to do it find a place you'd like to store it on your computer, and then clone it onto your computer.

 ```
 git clone https://github.com/bendelonlee/little_shop.git
+bundle install
 bundle update

 ```